OatmealLiu/class-iNCD/README.md

 >
 > Subhankar Roy, Mingxuan Liu, Zhun Zhong, Nicu Sebe, and Elisa Ricci

-This Github repository presents the PyTorch implementation for the paper [Class-incremental Novel Class Discovery](), accepted with a poster presentation at European Conference on Computer Vision (ECCV) held at Tel Aviv International Convention Center on October 23-27, 2022.
+This Github repository presents the PyTorch implementation for the paper **Class-incremental Novel Class Discovery** \[[arXiv](https://arxiv.org/abs/2207.08605)\], accepted with a poster presentation at European Conference on Computer Vision (ECCV) held at Tel Aviv International Convention Center on October 23-27, 2022.

 ![](figures/framework.png)